 While living and working in Moscow from 1992 to 1997 (and indeed also getting married there in 1995) I witnessed and experienced the impact of this transition on people’s daily lives at close quarters.
 Endlessly fascinated by the changes happening around me, I made a point of walking daily around the streets of the capital, camera always in hand, and gradually built my own archive of photographs recording how the city, and life within it, was being transformed.

-At the time I neither planned nor imagined what use might come of these images, but looking back through them a quarter of a century later they already portray a different epoch, like a telescopic snapshot of a new planet forming.
+At the time I neither planned nor imagined what future use might be made of these images, but looking back through them over a quarter of a century later they already portray a different epoch, like a telescopic snapshot of a new planet forming.

-The images here, and many more can now be seen in my new book, named after the project and published by Glagoslav Publications.
+The images here, and many more, can now be seen in my book, named after the project and published by Glagoslav Publications.
 For more information, please visit my "Publications" page

 In place of party slogans a new western brand appears on the hoarding behind the monument to revolutionary poet Vladimir Mayakovsky.